FREE TAX CLINICS

 - Daycare expenses you paid for your children.
 Bring provider’s name, address and tax ID or social security number.

 - Charitable donations records -- cash and non-cash

-- Homeowners: Mortgage interest and real estate taxes paid in 2012 (Form 1098) and Statement of Property Tax Payable in 2013 mailed to you by the county in March.
+- Homeowners: Mortgage interest and real estate taxes paid (Form 1098) and Statement of Property Tax Payable mailed to you by the county in March.
 (Mobile home owners receive their statements in June.)

 - Renters: Certificate of Rent Paid (CRP) from your landlord